Jump to Recipe

 And an air fryer hand pie?
 Well that is just magic.
 Cooked up crispy and flaky in just about 10 minutes!

 These blueberry hand pies are a simple way to get a dose of made from scratch cooking that is easier than pie, seriously.
+(For a SUPER quick option, opt for these Easy Homemade Pop Tarts with Pie Crust for a similar treat!)

-Why you will love this recipe:
+Why you will love these Air Fryer Hand Pies

 • Completely homemade, but without the headache.
 Pie and pie crusts can scare some people off–did for me for a long time.
 This simple pie crust is made in the food processor in a matter of about one or two minutes.
 The hardest part is waiting for the dough to chill!